-When installing a boiler you need help rather than doing it yourself, because if you do something wrong, you will more than likely cause injury to yourself and possibly your family too.
+With boiler installation you need help rather than doing it yourself, because if you do something wrong, you will more than likely cause injury to yourself and possibly your family too.
 Added to that you could harm people in the neighbouring area, cause irreparable damage to your property and cause a fire.

 Never try installing a boiler by yourself.